You’ve turned to literature in times of crisis, but have you considered how important a crisis is in literature?

 The Secret to Great Books

-I had a breakthrough in February when I went to the Story Grid workshop in New York City led by Shawn Coyne.
+I had a breakthrough when I went to the Story Grid workshop in New York City led by Shawn Coyne.
 He’s Steven Pressfield’s editor, the author of The Story Grid, and the creator of the Story Grid podcast.